marc06210/istio-4-dummies/Readme.md

   Shows how we can protect an application that do not contain any security feature and force the presence of a JWT in each request.
 - [02-ext-authz](02-ext-authz)<br/>
   Shows how we can create our own authorization policy.

+# Activate istio logs

+In order to understand and/or debug what happens with istio, we can activate some logs on the istio component.

+When running the following command **istioctl proxy-config log $PODID**, we have a picture of each component inside the istio container of our POD and their log level.

+If we want to change one level, we can do it like that: **istioctl proxy-config log $PODID --level rbac:debug**.
+During those tutorials, it might be interesting to set to **debug** the levels of **rbac** and **jwt**.

+Then you can tail those logs very simply: **kubectl logs -f $PODID -c istio-proxy**.